nunomourinho/ForensicVMServerAndClientDocs/docs/user/plugin_requirements.rst

 Networking
 --------------------

-- A network connection is needed for software updates and for accessing cloud-stored forensic images.
+- A network connection is required for software updates and to access cloud-stored forensic images.
+Additionally, a robust internet connection with high upload speeds is necessary to expedite the virtualization process if there is a need to convert forensic images into forensic VMs.

 Display
 --------------------